 That causes an uproarious amount of laughter to abound in the command center.
 Even the Commandant smirks a bit when she coolly remarks, "Honor, hmm?
 Why don't I let my operative enlighten you with our slogan?"

 "Gladly, Commander," the not-Peacekeeper replies as he strides towards his captive.
 When he gets there, everything above his upper chest is cut off by the frame of the camera, though there is no move from him to correct the angle.
-He reaches past the camera to pull out a very unpleasant-looking hook before stating proudly:
+He reaches past the camera to pull out a very unpleasant-looking hook-like knife before stating proudly: